mshagirov/pythonlab/_01-introduction/06_functions.md

     return RESULTS
 ```

-The optional `return` statement *stops* the execution, and returns the results of
-the function's computations.
-If we didn't provide any variables to `return`, the
-function stops at the return statement and returns `None`.
-If we completely omit
-the return statement, entire function body is executed and once completed the function
-returns `None` as well.

 To define an empty (template) function, that you plan to implement later, use
 `pass` keyword.
 You must *always* include `()` (and `:`) after the name of the function,
 even when you don't need to provide any input.